-If you’ve been following previous articles, you’re hopefully feeling a little more confident about interacting with the CANBus.
-There is a good chance that at some point connecting to the car it isn’t going to go smoothly!
+Hopefully, if you’ve been following previous articles, you’re feeling a little more confident about interacting with the CANBus.
+However, there is a good chance that it isn’t going to go smoothly at some point connecting to the car!
 It’s almost inevitable that you will crash the CANBus and need to perform a reset.

 Risk/Reward – Staying safe

-You certainly need to make your own assessment on the risk of turning your car into a paperweight Vs the reward and satisfaction of being able to listen to it.
-A CANBus crash on the Medium Speed CAN is very unlikely to stop the car from starting and driving, which is why I recommend starting here.
-Its also easy enough to pull over and reset the CANBus which has crashed.
+You’ll need to assess the risk of turning your car into a paperweight Vs the reward and satisfaction of being able to listen to it.
+A CANBus crash on the Medium Speed CAN is very unlikely to stop the car from starting and driving, so I recommend starting here.
+It’s also easy enough to pull over and reset the CANBus, which has crashed.

 User induced bus crash

 The most likely error will be in your wiring between the CANBus adapter and the car, so be careful to pin out all of the connections on the lead you’ve made.
 Double-check the instructions that came with your adapter for the correct pinning.
 If you’ve got something wrong, and short out the CANBus, it will crash (the communication, not the car).

 Next will be the configuration of the channels and their speeds in BusMaster.
 If you get this wrong and connect a high-speed adapter to a medium speed can, in theory, BusMaster will crash as it is only listening.
 There is a risk that the car’s CANBus will crash!

 Don’t panic, it’s not as bad as you think!

 So what if the CANBus crashes?
 The dash will light up with a Christmas tree, the colour will drain from your face, your butt will clench, and a cold sweat will start to form.
 This happens to us all the first time.
 Don’t panic.
 It’s not as bad as you think!